trevorforrey/trevorforrey.github.io/_posts/projects/0000-09-09-organic-robo-head.md

 This project was for an Embedded C Programming class I took my Junior year.

-My goals for this project was:
+My goals for this project were:

 * It didn't look like an embedded project at first glance
 * The user could interact with it
-* The subject of the piece would feel alive
+* The subject of the piece felt alive

 {:.image}
 ![Alt text](assets/img/robohead.jpg "My Title")

-The project was created using a Raspberry Pi, along with a PWM driver to control the movements of the head and dimming of the LEDS.
+The project was created using a Raspberry Pi, along with a PWM driver to control the head and dimming of the LEDS.
 I also used a capacitive touch sensor to take in user inputs.
 I used an I2C bus to communicate to both the touch sensors and the PWM driver.

 I used a CAP1818 as the touch sensor and a PCA9685 for the PWM driver.
 To communicate with